abcucberkeley/LLSM3D_MembraneSegmentation/README.md

 ## Project Results

 Please refer to the this <a href="https://github.com/abcucberkeley/LLSM3D_MembraneSegmentation/blob/master/poster.pdf" download>project poster</a> for more information regarding our experimentation methods and results.
-If you have any inquiries regarding our project or code, feel free to contact Zeeshan Patel at zeeshanp (at) berkeley.edu.
+If you have any inquiries regarding our project or code, feel free to contact Zeeshan Patel (zeeshanp [at] berkeley.edu.)

 ## References